 He began tap dancing when he was at the age of 2, and by 5 years old, he was virtually an expert.

-He is the connection between the past’s great dancers and the current musical trends of his time.
+He was the connection between the past’s great dancers and the current musical trends of his time.
 He will be credited for bridging that chasm and revitalizing the dancing genre.

 Fayard and Harold Nicholas had extraordinary careers in both “flash” and tap dancing.

 Fayard was 18 years old and Harold was only 11 when they earned their first major break in 1932.
-After making appearances along with big bands, they had become quite popular in Hollywood.
+After making appearances along with big bands, they became quite popular in Hollywood.

 Their contributions were acknowledged through Kennedy Center Honors and a documentary dedicated to them.